olneykimberly/LBD_CWOW_QTL/README.md

       --out ../snp_array/Filtered_n598_CWOW_pca_results

 # Plot the PCA
 R 02_PLINK_population_PCA.Rmd
+# output is results/pca/CWOW_pca_dim1&2.pdf and dim2&3.pds
 ```

-Clean up the pca results after creating the PCA plot.
+Clean up the pca files after creating the PCA plot.
 These files are no longer needed.
 ```
 rm ../snp_array/Filtered_n598_CWOW_pca_results*
 # move plink logs
 mv ../snp_array/*.log plink_logs
 ```
 The above PCA only contains individuals in the CWOW dataset.
-The identification of individuals of divergent ancestry can be achieved by combining the genotypes of the the CWOW population with genotypes of a reference dataset consisting of individuals from known ethnicities (for instance individuals from the Hapmap or 1000 genomes study).
+The identification of individuals of divergent ancestry can be achieved by combining the genotypes of the the CWOW population with genotypes of a reference dataset consisting of individuals from known ethnicity (for instance individuals from the Hapmap or 1000 genomes study).
 Below describes how to download the HapMap III data and merge with the CWOW data.

 #### Reference HAPMAP data
 Following the tutorial outlined in plinkQC HapMap [here](https://meyer-lab-cshl.github.io/plinkQC/articles/HapMap.html)